-In contrast, due to the nature of the contractual arrangements of the Crelogix portfolio and classification and measurement at FVTPL, prepayment expectations are evaluated annually and incorporated into the fair value recorded on the statement of financial position and may contribute to a gain or loss on the change in fair value (note 6).
-Any such gain or loss is recorded through other income within the consolidated statement of income and comprehensive income (note 19).
+In contrast, due to the nature of the contractual arrangements of this loan portfolio and classification and measurement at FVTPL, prepayment expectations are evaluated annually and incorporated into the fair value recorded on the statement of financial position and may contribute to a gain or loss on the change in fair value (note 7).
+Any such gain or loss is recorded through other income within the consolidated statement of income and comprehensive income (note 20).